Kinds of types in Scala

 Phantom and literal types

-There is a pattern for implementing something what is basically a type-level state machine.
+There is a pattern for implementing something that is basically a type-level state machine.

 sealed trait Switch